|Craig Churchill |

 |Yousra Hamed |

 |Yousra leads the Social Finance's international programme on financial education, financial inclusion for migrant workers, refugees in fragile settings as well as access to finance through employers' associations.
 She also acts as the coordinator of the Social Finance Network.
 She has 15 years of experience in access to finance as a researcher and technical specialist.
 Her research interests include the issues of impact assessment, social performance, microfinance and decent work. |

-Before joining the ILO, Yousra was a lecturer at the universities of Le Maine and Reims (France), teaching economics and finance.
-She also worked for many years as a consultant and researcher with NGOs and consultancy firms.
+Before joining the ILO, Yousra taught economics and finance at the universities of Le Maine and Reims (France) and worked as a consultant and researcher with NGOs and consultancy firms.